x811zou/BEASTIE/README.md

 * reference.fa ($ref): reference genome fasta file, preferably the same file used to generate genme index for STAR.

 ----------------------------------------
-1. process raw data (optional if you use your aligned BAM)
+1. process raw data (optional pre-step with provided scripts)

 This step trim RNAseq fastq reads with Trimmomatic, and align reads with STAR make sure VCF file has 'chr' in the chromosome column.